Published On: May 07 2013 03:31:45 PM CDTUpdated On: May 08 2014 01:00:00 AM CDT

 1975: Singer-songwriter, record producer and actor Enrique Iglesias, known for hits such as "Bailamos," "Be with You" and "Hero," is born in Madrid, Spain.

-1973: A 71-day standoff between federal authorities and the American Indian Movement members occupying the Pine Ridge Reservation at Wounded Knee, S.D., ends with the surrender of the militants.
+1973: A 71-day standoff between federal authorities and the American Indian Movement members occupying the Pine Ridge Reservation at Wounded Knee, South Dakota, ends with the surrender of the militants.
 The protest, held near the site of the tragic Battle of Wounded Knee, stemmed from the failure of an attempt to impeach the elected tribal president Richard Wilson, whom they accused of corruption and abuse of opponents.
 The group also was protesting the United States government's failure to fulfill treaties with Native American tribes and demanded the reopening of treaty negotiations.
 Pictured is the Wounded Knee memorial burial ground.

 1970: The Beatles album "Let It Be" is released.
 The album, which along with the title track featured songs such as "Get Back," "The Long and Winding Road" and "Across the Universe," was the 12th and final studio album released by the band.

 1967: Ten days after refusing induction into the U.S. Army, boxer Muhammad Ali is indicted by a federal grand jury in Houston, Texas.
 After pleading not guilty, he was released on $5,000 bond and ordered not to leave the continental United States.
 Ali would be found guilty on June 20, 1967, but the conviction was eventually reversed by the U.S. Supreme Court.